Budkudyba/Orbit-Orrery/README.md

 The code takes as input a planets: Rotation, Acceleration, Mass, Radius, Inclination, Logitude of ascending node, eccentricity, periapsis, simiMajor Axis, meanAnomaly, meanMotion, and meanLongitude to compute a planet's orbit.

 The code is based off of some example work of Frank D. Luna, and his book Introduction to 3D Game Programming with DirectX 10.

+The VSP file is removed due to size.